yaoyuhan/ForcePhotZTF/README.md

 ## How to use this package.
 Please see demo.ipynb

+## Plan
+I'm thinking about using MCMC to estimate the fitting slope.

 ## Scripts not relavant to forced-PSF photometry, but might be useful:
 #### reference.py